Copiaro/hodl-your-herb/README.md

 # HODL your Herb

-Open-source artwork for **HODL your herb** — a Bitcoin-themed rolling-paper booklet that folds into a reusable rolling tray.
+Open-source artwork for **HODL your Herb** — a Bitcoin-themed rolling-paper booklet that folds into a reusable rolling tray.
 Released by [Copiaro](https://copiaro.com) (Hodlmayr GmbH) and a popular freebie at Bitcoin conferences and events around the world.